beingmechon/beingmechon/README.md

 - 👀 I’m interested in AI/ML and Data Data Data
 - 🌱 I’m currently learning BigData
 - 💞️ I’m looking to collaborate on any Data Related project
-- 📫 How to reach me beingmechon@gmail.com
+- 📫 Reach me here 👉 beingmechon@gmail.com

 <!---
 beingmechon/beingmechon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.